abangfarhan/makalah-pandoc/README.md

 of the words defined in the template are Indonesian (such as "Kata Pengantar", the whole "Pernyataan Keaslian", etc.).

+A preview of the pdf file can be seen at the `makalah-preview.pdf` file.

 # Building the File

 To build the pdf file, if you have a make program installed, you just need to